Actively Recruiting

 You may qualify if you...

-- Participation of a relative to perform subjective memory complaint and clinical interview
+- Participation of a relative to perform the subjective memory complaint and clinical interview.

 You will not qualify if you...

-- Any significant systemic illness or unstable medical condition that could hinder compliance
+- Any significant systemic illness or unstable medical condition which could lead to difficulty complying with the protocol.

-- Any significant disorder causing cognitive impairment not related to Alzheimer's disease
+- Any significant disorder that could cause cognitive impairment not related to Alzheimer's disease.

 AI-Screening